-- The right to respond to the investigation report, including comments providing any additional relevant evidence after the opportunity to review the investigation report, and to have that response on the record. - The right to be informed of the names of all witnesses whose information will be used to make a finding, in advance of that finding, when relevant. - The right to regular updates on the status of the investigation and/or resolution. - The right to have reports of alleged Policy violations addressed by Investigators, Title IX Coordinators, and Decision-maker(s) who have received [at least eight hours of] relevant annual training. - The right to a Hearing Panel that is not single sex in its composition, if a panel is used. - The right to preservation of privacy, to the extent possible and permitted by law. - The right to meetings, interviews, and/or hearings that are closed to the public. - The right to petition that any Quincy University representative in the process be recused on the basis of disqualifying bias and/or conflict of interest. - The right to have an Advisor of their choice to accompany and assist the party in all meetings and/or interviews associated with the resolution process. - The right to have Quincy University compel the participation of faculty and staff witnesses. - The right to the use of the appropriate standard of evidence, [preponderance of the evidence to make a finding after an objective evaluation of all relevant evidence. - The right to be present, including presence via remote technology, during all testimony given and evidence presented during any formal grievance hearing. - The right to have an impact statement considered by the Decision-maker(s) following a determination of responsibility for any allegation, but prior to sanctioning. - The right to be promptly informed in a written Notice of Outcome letter of the finding(s) and sanction(s) of the resolution process and a detailed rationale therefor (including an explanation of how credibility was assessed), delivered simultaneously (without undue delay) to the parties. - The right to be informed in writing of when a decision by Quincy University is considered final and any changes to the sanction(s) that occur before the decision is finalized. - The right to be informed of the opportunity to appeal the finding(s) and sanction(s) of the resolution process, and the procedures for doing so in accordance with the standards for appeal established by Quincy University. - The right to a fundamentally fair resolution as defined in these procedures.
+- •The right to meetings, interviews, and/or hearings that are closed to the public. - The right to petition that any Quincy University representative in the process be recused on the basisof disqualifying bias and/or conflict of interest. - •The right to have an Advisor of their choice to accompany and assist the party in all meetings and/orinterviews associated with the resolution process. - The right to have Quincy University compel the participation of faculty and staff witnesses. - The right to the use of the appropriate standard of evidence, [preponderance of the evidence to makea finding after an objective evaluation of all relevant evidence. - The right to be present, including presence via remote technology, during all testimony given andevidence presented during any formal grievance hearing. - The right to have an impact statement considered by the Decision-maker(s) following a determination of responsibility for any allegation, but prior to sanctioning. - The right to be promptly informed in a written Notice of Outcome letter of the finding(s) and sanction(s)of the resolution process and a detailed rationale therefor (including an explanation of how credibility was assessed), delivered simultaneously (without undue delay) to the parties. - •The right to be informed in writing of when a decision by Quincy University is considered final and anychanges to the sanction(s) that occur before the decision is finalized. - The right to be informed of the opportunity to

+- appeal the finding(s) and sanction(s) of the resolutionprocess, and the procedures for doing so in accordance with the standards for appeal established by Quincy University. - •The right to a fundamentally fair resolution as defined in these procedures.